PhiTux/schoco/README.md

 > 🛠️️ This project sucessfully finished beta-testing and is under heavy development!
-It can already be used safely and will be 'finished' by ~September 2023 (only a few more convinience functions are missing)
+It can already be used safely and will be 'finished' by ~September 2023 (only a few more convenience functions are missing)

 # Chapters
 - [What is schoco? {🍫}](#what-is-schoco-)